cecton/blog/content/posts/rust-and-arduino-part2.md

 our code.

-To send the command `0xaf` you will need to prefix it with the byte that will the screen that this is a command and not a pixel.
+To send the command `0xaf` you will need to prefix it with the byte that will tell the screen that this is a command and not data (pixels).
 This is documented in the I2C protocol section of the documentation but since avr-hal does already all the work for sending I2C commands, we only need to care about the content of the packet.

-> After the transmission of the slave address, either the control byte or the
+> *After the transmission of the slave address, either the control byte or the
 > data byte may be sent across the SDA.
 A control byte mainly consists of Co
-> and D/C# bits following by six “0” ‘s.
+> and D/C# bits following by six “0” ‘s.*
 >
-> a.If the Co bit is set as logic “0”, the transmission of the following
+> *a.
+If the Co bit is set as logic “0”, the transmission of the following
-> information will contain data bytes only.
+> information will contain data bytes only.*
 >
-> b.The D/C# bit determines the next data byte is acted as a command or a data.
+> *b.
+The D/C# bit determines the next data byte is acted as a command or a
-> If the D/C# bit is set to logic “0”, it defines the following data byte as a
+> data.
+If the D/C# bit is set to logic “0”, it defines the following data
-> command.
-If the D/C# bit is set to logic “1”, it defines the following data
+> byte as a command.
+If the D/C# bit is set to logic “1”, it defines the
-> byte as a data which will be stored at the GDDRAM.
-The GDDRAM column address
+> following data byte as a data which will be stored at the GDDRAM.
+The GDDRAM
-> pointer will be increased by one automatically after each data write.
+> column address pointer will be increased by one automatically after each data
+> write.*

 I did try to make sense of this but in the end I had to test empirically and this is what worked: